replaceitem/carpet-discarpet/docs/Functions.md

 * `'options'` (list, optional): Sub-options to this sub command/group.
 This is only for subcommands or subcommand groups.

-* `'choices'` (list, optional): Specify value that can be autocompleted in in the slash command.
+* `'choices'` (list, optional): Specify value that can be autocompleted in the slash command.
 Entries in this list are maps containing a name, and a value.
-The name is whats actually shown, and the value what will be received when executing the command.
+The name is what's actually shown, and the value what will be received when executing the command.
 The value can be a string or a number.

 e.g.: